MohitAswani/NFTMarketPlace/NOTES.md

 * Hardhat allows us to write and test our code.
 All our tests are in the `tests` in backend folder.

 * We will be writing the tests in js using the waffle testing framework provided to us by hardhat.
 And in addition to waffle we will also be using chai to assert our tests.

+* To run the tests we write in the test folder we run : `npx hardhat test`.